Number of Physical Activity Courses

 Graduation Under a Particular Catalog

-The catalog designation a student receives when the University determines the curriculum and other academic policies that apply to the student.
+The catalog designation a student receives from the University determines the curriculum and degree requirements that apply to the student.
 A student has the privilege of being graduated according to the curricular requirements as stated in the catalog of the year in which the student first registered for work in residence at the university, or the student may be graduated under any later catalog of a year in which the student was registered for residence work provided that requirements are met within six years of the date of the catalog chosen and provided further that the institution offers courses listed as requirements in previous catalogs.

-If degree requirements are not completed within the six-year period, students must meet all program requirements effective for the catalog under which they expect to graduate.
+If degree requirements are not completed within the six-year period, students must meet all requirements for the degree effective for the catalog under which they expect to graduate.
+Requirements for the degree include courses and grade-point averages required for graduation.
+It does not include other academic policies and rules, such as scholastic probation and academic dismissal.

 Certification or licensure requirements are subject to change.
 Students enrolled in programs leading to certification or licensure must meet all current requirements, regardless of the catalog chosen.